 Clean-catch midstream urine collection

-helps protect the urine sample from germs that are normally found on the penis
+This method helps protect the urine sample from germs that are normally found on the penis or vagina.

 your penis or vagina.

 - A man should retract the foreskin, if present, and clean the head of his penis thoroughly with medicated towelettes or swabs.